CHRISTMAS IN JULY AROUND THE WORLD

 The American Hallmark Channel plays Christmas movies throughout July and has a special two-week Christmas in July event, in which it shows its top-rated Christmas movies and also releases special offers and exclusive Hallmark Keepsake Ornaments.

-Before researching this article, I’d never heard of these, but I must admit, some of them are indeed tiny masterpieces that would be a delightful addition to family mementoes.
+Before researching this article, I’d never heard of these, but I must admit, some of them are indeed tiny masterpieces that would be delightful addition to family mementoes.

 The Christmas in July Hallmark movies includes old favourites as well as newly released Christmas movies.